 The 406 MHz global mode also offers an additional advantage over the local mode in respect of alerting time when the beacon is in a LUT coverage area.
-As the beacon message is recorded in the satellite memory at the first satellite pass in visibility of the beacon, the waiting time is not dependent upon achieving simultaneous visibility with the
+As the beacon message is recorded in the satellite memory at the first satellite pass in visibility of the beacon, the waiting time is not dependent upon achieving simultaneous visibility with the LUT.

-LUT.
 The total processing time can be considerably reduced through the broadcast of the beacon message to the first available LUT.

-3.2.3 The 406 MHz GEOSAR System
+3.1.3 The GEOSAR System

-The basic 406 MHz GEOSAR System is illustrated by Figure 3.2.
+The basic GEOSAR System is illustrated by Figure 3.2.
 It consists of 406 MHz repeaters carried on board various geostationary satellites and the associated ground facilities called GEOLUTs.
-GEOLUTs have the capability to detect the transmissions from Cospas-Sarsat type approved 406 MHz beacons relayed by the geostationary satellites.
+GEOLUTs have the capability to detect the transmissions from Cospas-Sarsat type approved distress beacons relayed by the geostationary satellites.